Removal from the Landmark and other lender panels: Why they do it and how to get reinstated

 • How often will this firm be required to re-apply to remain on the Landmark conveyancing panel?

-• Can you outline the application process to be reinstated onto the Landmark conveyancing panel?
+• Is there a cost to be reinstated onto the Landmark conveyancing panel?

-• How do I discover why our application for reinstatement is declined?
+• How do I discover why this practice’s application for reinstatement is turned down?

 Top Tip: The best way to avoid the hassle of seeking Landmark panel reinstatement is to ensure that your firm is not removed off of the Landmark conveyancing panel in the first place.